Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution: The Effect of Filaments on Galaxy Evolution

-where $Y={\medssfr}$, $X={\sigmafil}$, $X_0$ is the {\sigmafil} value where the {\medssfr} starts to decline from its characteristic value $Y_0$, and $\alpha$ and $\beta$ are power-law exponents.
-This is equivalent to the generic $\beta$ model that has historically been used to model the gas density profile of galaxy clusters \citep[e.g.,][]{CF78}, but has also been applied in the context of gas density and galaxy profiles in filaments \citep[e.g.,][]{Bonjean20,GE22}.
-In Eq.~\ref{eq:betamodel}, we substitute the typically used radius in these models for the density of the filament line.
-While we have adopted this functional form, we note that some other models, such as the generalized NFW \citep[e.g.,][]{Nagai07} and the Einasto model \citep[e.g.,][]{Einasto65}, may also describe the relationships that we see quite well.

-In any case, the functional form we choose is a good description of our qualitative trends: {\medssfr} stays roughly constant until a truncation point in {\sigmafil}, above which it drops as a power law described by some exponent.
-The best-fit parameters $Y_0$, $X_0$, $\alpha$, and $\beta$ change with redshift, stellar mass, and central/satellite status.
-At higher redshifts, the average star formation is higher, so $Y_0$ is higher, and the density threshold where {\medssfr} drops is higher, so $X_0$ is also higher.
-Furthermore, the relationship flattens with increasing redshift, thus decreasing the magnitude of the slope $\beta$.
+The dashed curves in each of the plots above represent the best-fit relationship between {\medssfr} and {\sigmafil} for the following functional form, where $Y={\medssfr}$, $X={\sigmafil}$, $X_0$ is the {\sigmafil} value where the {\medssfr} starts to decline from its characteristic value $Y_0$, and $\alpha$ and $\beta$ are power-law exponents.
+This is equivalent to the generic $\beta$ model that has historically been used to model the gas density profile of galaxy clusters \citep[e.g.,][]{CF78}, but has also been applied in the context of gas density and galaxy density profiles in filaments \citep[e.g.,][]{Bonjean20,GE22}.
+In Eq.~\ref{eq:betamodel}, we substitute the radius typically used in these models for the filament line density.
+While we have adopted this functional form, we note that some other models, such as the generalized NFW \citep[e.g.,][]{Nagai07} and Einasto models \citep[e.g.,][]{Einasto65}, may also describe the relationships that we see quite well.
+In any case, the functional form we choose describes our qualitative trends well: {\medssfr} stays roughly constant until a truncation point in {\sigmafil}, above which it drops as a power law described by some exponent.
 We find that $\alpha\simeq1$ in most cases, for which Eq.~\ref{eq:sigmafil} can be approximated as a three-parameter model.
+At $z\geq2$, $\beta$ is approximately zero in all cases, for which {\medssfr} is virtually invariant with {\sigmafil}.